'Stick or twist': The Love Island dilemma. Blog #4

 Love Island has also come up against criticism for inadequate post-show supports.
 To date there have been three suicides associated with the show: ex-Islanders Sophie Grandon (season 2) and Mike Thalassitis (season 3); and former host Caroline Flack with their deaths reportedly leading to improvements in the type and duration of supports ex-Islanders receive.
 Other reality TV shows have also been associated with suicides including the death of a contestant who failed a lie detector test on The Jeremy Kyle Show.
 Love Island promptly dumped that aspect of their show in response.

 Although the reasons behind any suicide are likely complex, Sophie’s death has been linked to post show struggles in coming to terms with being catapulted from obscurity to high levels of media attention.
 Her boyfriend Aaron Armstrong also died by suicide soon after her death.
-It has also been reported that Mike Thalassitis had financial problems, an important consideration given repeated media promises that Islanders will make millions once they leave.
+It has also been reported that Mike Thalassitis had financial problems, an important consideration given repeated implications that Islanders can make millions once they leave.
 The reality is that this only happens for a select few.
 For every Molly Mae, who is estimated to be worth £6 million, there are hundreds of Islanders who earn little more than the c£250 a week they are paid whilst participating in the show.
 There can also be a financial cost to Islanders.
 For example, Jade Aflick (season 6) reportedly spent £3,500 getting aesthetically ready for a show she lasted just three days in.

 Making money may be hit-and-miss for contestants but we should never forget that it is the ultimate aim of the television corporation.
 One of its most successful financial endeavours has been a toxic relationship with a fast-fashion industry that manufactures cheap, on-trend clothing that are designed to be snapped up at the height of their popularity, then discarded soon afterwards.
 Love Island doesn't simply buy fast-fashion, it drives the industry forward.
 It has even enabled interactive sales whilst the show airs.
 In 2020 the underwhelming winter show delivered huge profits for I Saw It First who ran the Love Island look instantaneous campaign.